‘Flip Or Flop Vegas’ Among Five Spinoffs For HGTV

 — mediaretweet (@mktgretweet) March 3, 2017

-After the divorce announcement, the network took to airing a series of Flip or Flop reruns.
+After the divorce announcement, the network took to airing a series of reruns of the show.
 Fans took to social media with their confusion of Christina being pregnant in one episode, not pregnant in the next, and then eight months pregnant again in the very next episode.
 While repeats are normal, fans just wanted some sort of consistency.

 The future of the original show is still unknown.
 While Flip or Flop Season 7 has been confirmed – it has already been filmed – there is no confirmation of anything in the future.
-HGTV hasn’t stated if there are plans for the couple to work separately.
-However, now many fans are excited about the spinoffs.
-Flip or Flop Vegas will be the first spinoff and airs on HGTV starting April 6, according to TV Series Finale.
+HGTV hasn’t even said if it has plans for the couple working separately.
+However, now many fans are excited for the spinoffs.
+Flip or Flop Vegas will be the first spinoff, airing on HGTV from April 6, according to TV Series Finale.

-The spinoff will include co-hosts Bristol and Aubrey Marunde, another husband-and-wife team.
+The spinoff will include co-hosts Bristol and Aubrey Marunde, another husband and wife team.
 Bristol is an MMA fighter and contractor, while Aubrey is a designer and real estate agent.
-Together they make a powerhouse team in home improvement, and they are excited to show off their flipping skills.
+Together they make a powerhouse team in home improvement and are excited to show off their flipping skills.

 #FliporFlopVegas: @hgtv spinoff coming in April https://t.co/gcOBdxaxZP pic.twitter.com/2JLXxD2COF